Your cart is currently empty!

 Even if I wanted to redo the vinyl on the whole drawer again, I would have to wait because I did not have enough left to do the face of the drawer.

-At that moment, I decided that I would need to think of something else.
 Then it came to me.
 I bought vinyl flooring planks a while ago for a different project that never happened.
-After hunting down the planking in a back closet, I got to work.
+I hunted down the planking in a back closet and got to work.

 I decided to keep the vinyl sheets on the face of the drawers because the floor planking seemed to adhere to it better than the straight metal.
 With that said, if you plan on giving your filing cabinet a similar makeover, I recommend buying glue proven to adhere to metal and putting this on the whole face of the drawer.
 Doing so will help the planking stick to the metal.